-Progress monitoring of targeted general education instruction or interventions is the systematic and on-going collection of data on student performance over time.
+Progress monitoring of targeted general education instructions or interventions is the systematic and on-going collection of data on student performance over time.
 It is important that progress monitoring is implemented consistently as described in an intervention plan.
+Progress monitoring measures and data collection must be designed to assure that the data are reliable and valid for decision making.
+When monitoring more intensive instruction or interventions, measures must be repeated frequently as intensive instruction or interventions require more frequent monitoring than general instruction.